Continuation-of-Ashford/quest-reports/2022-11/2022-11-07 - Bunny M8Y6J12 - The Rescue.md

 * Xia got Token of the Child
 * Glycon got Outer Essence Shard (Evil)
 * Hiderion got Rapier of Vengence
+# Quest Report
+`Author: Gentleman (Xia 10)`

+The Rescue

+Merrik has tasked us with finding the reconnaissance party that went missing looking for other missing groups.
+Apparently she herself went scouting with some others and were injured.
+They discovered that there were mummies along with some other creature there though their reports weren't affirmative.
+After conjuring mounts, we set out immediately.
+Along the way, we came across a large, green breathing mound.
+After closer inspection, we found it to be an Adult Green Dragon which was very close to the Kasr area.
+It claimed to be looking for it's sister before flying off.
+Apparently the sister in question is already dead as confirmed by Kadri.

+&nbsp;

+Eventually we made it to the temple where we encountered dead mummies and an Oni.
+We were later able to piece together that the mummies we saw out-front were the bodies of the first two adventuring parties.
+After slaying the Oni, we came across a journal on it's body, and a portal that led to a tomb.
+The journal detailed how the Oni was tasked with acquiring more minions which led it to the tomb.
+A short scuffle with mummies later and using tongues to have a brief conversation with Tak'Ma'Gra, the mummy lord of the tomb, we found the bodies of adventurers including a recently-dead dwarf and we made our exit with the bodies.
+Through the conversation we found out that the Oni had invaded their tomb in order to get the servants his master demanded.
+While this angered the mummy lord, he did not take it out on us and allowed us to search for the bodies and go.
+While the Thri-keen and Drow were mutilated and beyond saving, the dwarf was revived once we were out of the dungeon.
+Unfortunately we weren't able to loot the tomb as we would have met heavy resistance and the others were not keen on it.
+Once we left he seemed to seal the entrance behind us.
+I doubt we'll be able to enter there again.

+&nbsp;

+Also forgor DT but Xia uses built up DT from quest reports and 6,500 gp to found Blacklight and build a fishery and town hall.